sreachtools/sreachtools.github.io/_docs/src/modules/stochReach/setBased/SReachSetCcO/index.md

     polytope   - Underapproximative polytope of dimension sys.state_dim which underapproximates the stochastic reach set
     extra_info - A list of Matlab structs that comprises of auxillary information from the set computation.
-It has two members extra_info_wmax and extra_info_cheby.
-The individual structs
+It has three
+                 members:
+                    1. extra_info_wmax,
+                    2. extra_info_cheby, and
+                    3. extra_info_mve.
-                 contain the following information:
+                 The individual structs contain the following information:
                     1. xmax - Initial state that has the maximum reach probability to stay with the safety tube using an open-loop controller (via the method in use)